QARANC.co.uk Find Extra Work

 Original QAIMNS uniforms were supplied by Shoolbreds in Tottenham Court Road until they went into liquidation in 1931.
 Thereafter the QA officers purchased their uniforms from Harrods cited in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
 S) by Juliet Piggott.

-The QA waking out uniform of scarlet and grey was in short supply by the end of 1942 because of clothes rationing in Britain.
+The QA walking out uniform of scarlet and grey was in short supply by the end of 1942 because of clothes rationing in Britain.
 The Board of Trade recommended that Khaki uniform be worn by QAs to overcome rationing problems.
 Queen Mary and The Nursing Board disliked the idea though agreed because of the necessity for change.

 Scarlet and Grey Lanyard